Tr-reny/Binary-Bot-XML/README.md

 # How to Start :

-Step 1 : Go to bot.binary.com \
+Step 1 : Go to https://bot.binary.com or https://app.deriv.com \
 Step 2 : Upload the downloaded .xml file \
 Step 3 : Run the bot \
 Step 4 : Make money